-Sightseen in Milan
+Sightsee in Milan

 Milan is a city with lots of history (as whole Italy!).
-Was founded in the seventh century BC by the Celts with the name of Mediolanum and has since become one of the busiest commercial centers of the old continent.
+Was founded in the seventh century BC by the Celts with the name of Mediolanum and has since become one of the busiest commercial centres of the old continent.
 And it is precisely because of the prosperity generated by the business that Milan could finance the construction of its most representative monument: the Duomo, Milan Cathedral.
 If you’re sightseeing in Milan this great cathedral is a must.

 Milan Cathedral, in gothic style, is the fourth largest in the World after the Seville Cathedral, the Cathedral of St. Paul’s in London and St. Peter’s Basilica in Rome.
-This is located in Piazza del Duomo, Milan center and it figures out both for its peculiar shape as well as for its colour, almost white.
+This is located in Piazza del Duomo, Milan centre and it figures out both for its peculiar shape as well as for its colour, almost white.

-Best of Milan Duomo are the huge stained glass windows inside the Cathedral and the possibility to lift to the roof from where, on clear days, you can see up to the snowy Alps.
+Best of Milan Duomo are the huge stained glass windows inside the Cathedral and the possibility of lifting to the roof from where, on clear days, you can see up to the snowy Alps.
 From there you can also have a look to the symbol of the city of Milan: the “madonnina“, a golden statue of the Virgin Mary overlooking the square from the highest pinnacle of the Duomo.

-And in the Vittorio Emanuele II Gallery you must step on the balls of the bull and make 3 turns, if you want to be lucky: this is a tradition of Milan which consists in step on the lower parts of the figure of a bull on the floor of the gallery, very popular among tourists.
+And in the Vittorio Emanuele II Gallery you must step on the balls of the bull and make 3 turns if you want to be lucky: this is a tradition of Milan which consists in step on the lower parts of the figure of a bull on the floor of the gallery, very popular among tourists.

 In the Piazza del Duomo also have the opportunity to visit the Royal Palace Museum which hosts many temporary art masterpieces and the Arengario Palace, which now houses the Museo del Novecento (XIX century museum).